Nevada Supreme Court Electronic Filing

 When will an e-filed document be considered filed?

 An electronic document is deemed timely under NRAP 25 if it is electronically transmitted to the court's electronic filing system by 11:59 p.m.
-Pacific time on the date the document is due, provided that the document is accepted by the court clerk upon review.
-The time of filing is when transmission of the document to the court's server is completed, not when the filing party began the filing process.
+Pacific Time on the date the document is due, provided that the document is accepted by the court clerk upon review.
+The time of filing is when transmission of the document to the court's sever is completed, not when the filing party began the filing process.

 How will I know when or if my document was successfully e-filed?